pbeasly/pbeasly/README.md

 ## Paul Beasly
-*Actively creating profile readme*
+*Actively creating profile readme, so apologies if it doesn't appear complete*
-- I am a data analyst with a strong background in engineering and business.
-Welcome to my github page.
+- Data analyst with a strong background in engineering and business.
+Completing Masters in Applied Mathematics at US.
+- Welcome to my github page!
 Here are some highlights from my portfolio.

 ## Scientific Computing

-Here is an example animation
+An example simulation for solving an ODE for the vorticity wavestream function.
+The simulation was performed using python and an animation was generated using Jupyter notebook.
+Project files can be found here...

 <div align="center">
     <img src="https://github.com/pbeasly/Vorticity-Streamfunction/blob/main/Vorticiy-Animation.gif" alt="Alt text" width="600" height="400">